 LOCAL BRIDGE FUND (LBF): Established by 2004 PA 384, an amendment to Act 51, to provide financial assistance to local highway authorities for the preservation, improvement, or reconstruction of existing bridges, or the construction of bridges to replace existing bridges, in whole or part.
-Fund revenue comes from two Act 51 earmarks of MTF revenue: an earmark of 1/2 cent of the motor fuel tax on gasoline tax (approximately \$22.8 million in FY 2021-22), and a separate fixed amount of \$5.0 million.
+Ongoing fund revenue comes from two Act 51 MTF earmarks: 1/2 cent of the motor fuel tax on gasoline tax (approximately \$21.7 million in FY 2022-23), and a separate fixed amount of \$5.0 million.
+There is also an Act 51 earmark of MTF revenue of up to \$3.0 million to the Local Bridge Fund for debt service on 1992 bonds sold to finance local bridge projects.
+That earmark totals \$556,500 in FY 2022-23.